Blazorise/Blazorise.Articles/news/2023-08-18-release-notes-131/post.md

 # Maintenance release: Blazorise 1.3.1

-We hope you’ve been having a great experience building with Blazorise 1.3.
-Today, we’re pleased to announce the maintenance release of version 1.3.1, which brings some crucial bug fixes and documentation enhancements.
+We hope you’ve been having a great experience building with **Blazorise 1.3**.
+Today, we’re pleased to announce the maintenance release of version **1.3.1**, which brings some crucial bug fixes and documentation enhancements.

 ## What's New in 1.3.1